What is the policy for International Students?

 Usually accommodations do not have Internet connection for students, but in the school building, there is 24/7 free wifi.

 Does Accademia Riaci provide financial aid?

 There are currently no government funds or endowments available for financial assistance.
 However, students have consistently received financial assistance from private educational loan companies.
 You can also apply for direct scholarship from the school.

 Can I work in Italy even if I am NOT Italian?

 According to Italian law, foreign students are allowed to work part time in Italy only if it is less than 80 hours per week.
 Language proficiency in Italian is a must.

-Do I need a visa to study in Florence?
+Do I need a VISA to study in Italy?

 How should I take money in Italy?

 Below are some recommend options :